puckway/khl-hockeytech/README.md

 Models in the KHL API have two separate IDs which you can read about [here](https://github.com/shayypy/khl-api/blob/main/mobile-api.md#ids).
 For the purpose of using data *from* this API *with* this API, any given `id` property (`player.id`, `team.id`, etc) will be populated with the `id` of the native object, and *not* its `khl_id`.
 You may now be asking: how can I construct `khl.ru` URLs for my users?

-Instead of pointing your users to `khl.ru` directly, use one of the following redirect paths with the IDs you are provided through this API:
+Consider one of the following approaches:

+- **A:** Ship a list of teams with the application so that you already know the `khl_id` and names of every team (you can see our list [here](/src/teams.ts)).
+- **B:** Use the following redirect paths.
+These are accessible on the proxy base mentioned above.

 | Name        | Path                                  |
 |-------------|---------------------------------------|